IBM/prepare-your-dataset-using-data-refinery-from-db2-cp4d/README.md

 ## Prerequisites

 1. Any SQL Database.
->In this Tutorial we have demonstrated with [Db2 on Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/db2z/create_database_db2z.html).
+>In this Tutorial we have demonstrated with [Db2 on Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/db2z/create_database_db2z.html) and [Db2 on Cloud]().

 ## Estimated time